HankyuJang/HankyuJang.github.io/_pages/about.md

 Industry Experience
 ======
+As of summer 2023, I'm currently working as a Machine Learning Intern at Pivot Bio.
-In summer 2022, I worked as an Applied Scientist intern at Amazon in the Buyer Risk Prevention team.
+In summer 2022, I worked as an Applied Scientist Intern at Amazon in the Buyer Risk Prevention team.
 I built a scalable fraud community detection pipeline by applying the state of the art techniques in graph mining.
-In the summer of 2021, I worked as a machine learning and data science intern at [ML team @ AmFam](https://www.ai-ml-amfam.com/team).
+In the summer of 2021, I worked as a Machine Learning and Data Science Intern at [ML team @ AmFam](https://www.ai-ml-amfam.com/team).
 I applied the graph attention network to detect suspicious data entries in the claims dataset.

 PhD Research
 ======